2600hz/kazoo/core/whistle_number_manager-1.0.0/doc/number_states.md

 * Numbers in `discovery` do not participate in number hunting
 * No number can transition from another state to `discovery`
 * There are no public fields for `discovery` numbers
+* Numbers in `discovery` are automatically purged from the database after an aging period
+    * `system_config/number_manager.discovery_expiry_d`: How many days a number in the `discovery` state will remain before being deleted from the database.

 ### Port In